 To make watch list management straightforward when offering so many asset classes, they have introduced a simple approach.
 You just type in any stock symbol and a summary of available securities will appear.
 Your watch lists can then include a variety of everything.
 In fact, you can have up to 338 different columns.
-So, in terms of customisability, IB are leading the way with their proprietary platform.
+So, in terms of customizability, IB is leading the way with its proprietary platform.

 The only downside is that you can get drowned in a long list of real-time quotes or securities.
-For example, type in AAPL for Apple and you have to wade through a number of possible matches.
+For example, type in AAPL for Apple and you have to wade through several possible matches.

 In terms of charting, the platforms perform fairly well.
 You have 124 different studies available to be added to any chart.
 However, TradeStation offers 270 and TD Ameritrade promise 370.
 Another drawback comes in just eight tools available for markups.
 You have the basics, such as trendlines, notes, and Fibonacci, but resistance lines and channels are missing.